PaperMC/docs/docs/misc/java-install.md

 :::caution Do not use headless variant of Java!

 There are `headless` variants of Java which usually have a suffix of `-headless` in their package name.
-Those variants don't have JWT class in it, causing crash on server start.
-Vanilla server and Paper, and some other plugin requires JWT class.
+Those variants miss required dependencies for Paper, and are therefore not recommended.

 :::